campbead/adamcampbell-website-update/content/publication/observations-seasonal-diurnal-glacier-velocities/index.md

 publication: "The Cryosphere"
 publication_short: "The Cryosphere"

-abstract: "This study presents observations of seasonal and diurnal glacier velocities at Mount Rainier, Washington, using terrestrial radar interferometry.
-The research provides insights into the temporal variability of glacier flow and its relationship to environmental factors."

 # Summary.
 An optional shortened abstract.
 summary: "Analysis of seasonal and diurnal glacier velocity variations at Mount Rainier using terrestrial radar interferometry techniques."